k1kolev/info/features/ui-ux-features/presence.md

 ## How Presence in @@name Works

-The web platform @@name tracks every team member's presence status to show their availability for communication and collaboration.
+The web platform @@name tracks every team member's availability for communication and collaboration.

 Your teammates' presence (as well as yours) is shown across chats and social groups within ERP.net.